 Unlike my parents, I love oatmeal.
 But, I don’t like oatmeal prepared according to package directions.
 Too mushy.
 Too soggy.
 Too much like what prompted poor Oliver Twist to say, “Please sir, could I have some more?”

 Uh, no thanks.

-Instead, I made my oatmeal to be more like rice with very little moisture left behind.
-If you don’t care for regular oatmeal, you may like it my way.
+Instead, I make my oatmeal to be more like rice with very little moisture left behind.
+If you don’t care for regular oatmeal, you might like it my way!

 The result?
 A hot breakfast with texture!
 Something to sink your teeth into.

 (I also did a series on whole grains several years ago on Good Cheap Eats.
 If you haven’t visited already, pop over to learn some basics about grains, find some great whole grain recipes, and learn about whole grain storage.)